Git - Source Code Management

 Configure git

-helps you set your email and name for your commit, we can't change the committer names after the commit.
+git config helps you set your email and name for your commit, we can't change the committer names after the commit.
 Every contributor will have their identification on every commit.

 We can configure git at two levels, at the repository level, and global